An inflection point where you push your organization through a barrier to scale

 Tell us about the recent Women on Wings CEO Summit you facilitated

-Rosalie: I facilitated the CEO Summit with Women on Wings’ Co-Founder Ellen Tacoma and Director of Social Enterprises Supriya Kapoor for a select group of Women on Wings social enterprise founders at a turning point to push their organizations through hurdles to scaling.
+Rosalie: I facilitated a CEO Summit in Delhi with Women on Wings’ Co-Founder Ellen Tacoma and Director of Social Enterprises Supriya Kapoor for a select group of Women on Wings social enterprise founders at a turning point to push their organizations through hurdles to scaling.
 To warm up the group, Khitish Pandya, Founder and CEO of Eco Tasar presented his personal experience about growth.
-The format was several blocks of theory, reading and some videos.
+The summit format was several blocks of theory, reading and some videos.
 Then, the founders carried out exercises in groups or on their own.
 And we debriefed with the outcomes.

 *In our follow-up August summit we explored the concept of a business beat, the relevance of building this rhythm and concentrated energy in a scale-up.